ASD-Blueprint/desktop.gov.au/docs/security/hybrid-security-risk-management-plan.md

 This Security Risk Management Plan (SRMP) has been developed to demonstrate the reduction in risk that can be achieved by implementing the HybridSystem to secure access to Microsoft Office 365 services from Windows 10 endpoints and iOS mobile devices.

-Each risk has been assessed in the context of the controls implemented by the HybridSystem directly, those implemented by Microsoft as part of the Office 365 service, as well as those that are expected to be implemented by Australian Government Agencies that will leverage the HybridSystem.
+Each risk has been assessed in the context of the controls implemented by the HybridSystem directly, those implemented by Microsoft as part of the Office 365 service, as well as those that are expected to be implemented by organisations that will leverage the HybridSystem.
 The risk matrix, including definitions of likelihood and consequence, is provided at [Risk Matrix](../files/security/risk-matrix.pdf).
-Agencies leveraging the HybridSystem should review the risk ratings and align them to their internal risk management framework as applicable.
+Organisations leveraging the HybridSystem should review the risk ratings and align them to their internal risk management framework as applicable.

-The residual risk to the Agency has been assessed as Medium.
+The residual risk to the organisation has been assessed as Medium.
 This can be further reduced to Medium-Low by implementing the additional treatments detailed in this document.
-It is an Agency’s responsibility to accept the risks and associated residual risk rating as described within this document.
+It is an organisation’s responsibility to accept the risks and associated residual risk rating as described within this document.

 A summary of the identified risks and the assessed risk ratings are listed in Table 1.